 Mobile classrooms, digital textbooks, critical thinking software, internet routers, and more are paving the way.
 This is only the beginning of creative solutions to eliminate the hurdles disadvantaged students face.

 With these emerging advances, it’s possible for thoughtful technology integration in low-income countries.
-Classrooms in Liberia, Peru, and Northeast India can now access the same technology as ones in America, Canada, and Australia.
+Classrooms in Liberia, Peru, and Northeast India can now access the same technology as those in America, Canada, and Australia.
 Students can increase their learning potential, strengthen their employability, and be equipped to break the cycle of poverty in their families, communities, and nations.